 Washing linens is a fairly straightforward process.
 However, how your linen is used will determine the method of care you choose.

 Linen fabric is one of the most beloved textiles in the world.
-A smart choice for its contemporary look and durable quality, linen is used in products that range from furniture upholstery and drapes to clothing and bedding.
+A smart choice for its contemporary look and durable quality, linen is used in products that range from upholstery fabric and drapery fabric to clothing and bedding.

 Depending on how your fabric is applied, it can be machine washed, hand washed or dry cleaned.
 To maintain the quality of the fabric, it’s important to follow the cleaning recommendations for whichever method you choose in order to get the most out of your fabric.